-29 All per capita calculations are based on the Wellington City resident population estimate from Statistics NZ as at 30 June each year.
+4 All per capita calculations are based on the most recent 30 June 2012) Wellington City resident population estimate from Statistics NZ (202.200)

-30 The decrease from 2012/13 to 2013/14 is due to improvements in measurement methodology.
+The decrease from 2012/13 to 2013/14 is due to improvements in measurement methodology.
 We excluded some non-WCC pathways that were previously included.

-31 In 2011 we changed the areas we were conducting bird counts in, which led to a change in abundance that we were recording.
+In 2011 we changed the areas we were conducting bird counts in, which led to a change in abundance that we were recording.